raleighmiller/chinese-childrens-libraries/README.md

 ### Week 2
 * worked on getting our Python environments to work
 * make sure you are installing packages into the right version of python!

-* divide up tasks?
+* spoofed a web client and scraped a page from dianping.com

+### Week 3
 * code goal: figure out how to send a query to dianping

-### Week 3
-* load query results into a data frame
+* code goal: figure out how to send a query to dianping and load query results into a data frame
-* figure out how to loop over a list of cities

 ### Week 4
+* divide up tasks?
+* code goal: figure out how to loop over a list of cities
 * work on compiling query results into a workable table
+* how does dianping treat locations?  lat-long pairs or street addresses?
+* if addresses, how do we batch geocode Chinese addresses?

 ### Week 5
-* compile tables and prepare for analysis
+* compile tables and join to addresses
+* prepare other data for analysis (Chinese Census info from CD-ROM and Provincial Statistical Yearbooks @ UMichigan)

 ### Week 6
+* exploratory visual GIS analysis

 ### Week 7
+*